China Africa Research Initiative

 The China Africa Research Initiative (CARI) at the Johns Hopkins University School of Advanced International Studies (SAIS) is a research program dedicated to understanding the political and economic aspects of China-Africa relations.
 Launched in 2014, it is based at the Paul H. Nitze School of Advanced International Studies in Washington, D.C.

-SAIS-CARI is focused on producing and promoting high quality, well-researched, and data-backed analysis of the relationship between China and African countries.
+SAIS-CARI is focused on producing and promoting analysis of the relationship between China and African countries.
 It also specializes in conducting evidence-based analysis, fostering collaboration, and training future leaders to understand the economic and political dimensions of China-Africa relations and their implications for human security and global development.